dalurness/UVSim/README.md

 # UVSim

-Simple program that simulates a simple computer created for a Software Engineering class
+Program that simulates a simple computer created for a Software Engineering class